-- Do you have adopted financial policies that address the treatment of fund balance? (example: VLCT's "Fund Balance Reserve Policy")? - Is there a history f balance? - Is there an existing reserve fund to which fund balance created by ARPA could be transferred? - Will the municipality need to create a new reserve fund for the purpose of using these funds?
-If so, then voter approval will be required.
+- Do you have adopted financial policies that address the treatment of fund balance? (example: VLCT's "Fund Balance Reserve Policy")? - Is there a history for how the municipality has treated fund balance? - Is there an existing reserve fund to which fund balance created by ARPA could be transferred?\ - Will the municipality need to create a new reserve fund for the purpose of using these funds?
+If so, then voter approval will be required.\\

-It cannot be a "rainy-day fund."
-ARPA cannot be used to directly fund a rainy-day fund.
-Do not use the term ARPA when creating a new reserve fund - not in the fund name nor the purpose.
+\ It cannot be a "rainy day fund."
+ARPA cannot be used to directly fund a rainy day fund.

+\\ Do not use the term ARPA when creating a new reserve fund.